accolver/dead-mans-switch/README.md

 - [ ] Add tests
 - [x] Enable users to pause and reactivate secrets
 - [ ] Reminders to check in
+- [ ] ToS and Privacy Policy
+- [ ] New secret email

+Reminder email needs to handle more than 50 reminders.